Scott Wiener: Soda tax

 In 2014, Wiener introduced a ballot measure that would have imposed a two cents per ounce tax on the distribution of sodas and other sweetened beverages, and used the money to fund "healthy choices" in San Francisco.
 The measure, which was also sponsored by Supervisors Malia Cohen, Eric Mar, John Avalos, David Chiu, and David Campos, aimed to reduce soda consumption and increase programs to combat the rise of diabetes and other related diseases in San Francisco.
-The proposal was endorsed by much of San Francisco's local political establishment, including all its state legislators, and many health organizations, but voters in the November 4, 2014, election did not give the measure the 2/3 supermajority required to impose a new tax.
+The proposal was endorsed by much of San Francisco's local political establishment, including all its state legislators, and many health organizations, but voters in the 2014 election did not give the measure the 2/3 supermajority required to impose a new tax.
 The American Beverage Association spent more than $9 million to defeat Measure E, which was also opposed by the Libertarian Party of San Francisco.
 Ultimately, the measure garnered 55.6% of the vote, below the 66.7% needed to pass.

-State Senate
+California State Senate

 In 2016, Wiener ran for the 11th Senate District, to succeed termed out Senator Mark Leno.
 As it is required to include a Chinese name on the ballot (17% of San Francisco speaks Chinese), Wiener chose the name (威善高 (威善高, Wēi Shàngāo, Wai1 Sin6 Gou1)), meaning "bold, majestic, charitable and tall" (he is 6 ft 7 in).

-Wiener received several endorsements, including one by Senator Leno.
-He ultimately defeated fellow Supervisor Jane Kim in the November general election, to win election to the State Senate.
+Wiener received several endorsements, including one from Leno.
+He defeated fellow Supervisor Jane Kim in the November general election, to win election to the State Senate.

-Wiener won re-election to his state Senate seat in 2020 and 2024.
+Wiener was reelected to the state senate in 2020 and 2024.

 Wiener is the Chair of three California Senate committees: Budget and Fiscal Review, Legislative Ethics, and the Joint Legislative Budget Committee.
 He is also the Assistant Majority Whip and serves as the Chair of the California Legislative LGBTQ Caucus.

 Wiener was named the most effective state legislator in the 2023–2024 session and in the top five most effective in his first four sessions by the Center for Effective Lawmaking at the University of Virginia and Vanderbilt University.